SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSTemplate\Document\Inputs
 and create the keybindings by yourself

+If Import is not working, you can add the Action Mapping by yourself:

 If Alt for Mousebot Shortcut is not Working (ProjectSettings -> Input -> Action Mappings):